Factsheet 23: Utilities

-If you are being charged for electricity or gas used in common areas or adjoining premises, you can negotiate with landlord for compensation.
-If this fails, apply to the NSW Civil and Adminstrative Tribunal (NCAT) for orders that the landlord do repairs in order to stop this from continuing and for compensation.
+You do not pay for electricity and gas used in common areas or adjoining premises and if you are being charged you can negotiate with the landlord for compensation.
+If this fails, apply to the NSW Civil and Administrative Tribunal (NCAT) for orders that the landlord carry out repairs in order to stop this from continuing and for compensation.
 Contact your local Tenants Advice and Advocacy Service (TAAS) for help.

 |Premises are||Who pays|

 Note 1: Includes where premises are not connected to the water supply and water is delivered by vehicle.

 Note 2: Premises have prescribed water efficiency measures installed.

 The legally prescribed water efficiency measures are:

 You are only required to pay for water usage if the landlord bills you correctly.
 They must: